argonautproject/cds-hooks-for-pama/connectathon-scenarios-2019-09/overview.md

-## Real World Simulation Scenarios
+## Open-ended Simulation Scenarios

-These scenarios will test/simulate a more “real world” implementation of the CDS Hooks solution where there is more than one code that a clinician might choose when ordering a particular advanced imaging procedure (e.g. procedure X “is-a” MRI, procedure Y “is-a” CT Scan etc.) which are members of CPT “value sets” defined by CMS that will require justification.
-The selected code will participate in the order-select/order sign CDS Hook.
+These scenarios will test/simulate a more “open-ended” implementation of where the CDS Client might provide various codes with similar/consistent meanings.
+For example, a clinician might choose one of several procedure codes that are members of CPT "value sets" defined by CMS as requiring justification.

-Correspondingly, there are “permitted” indications (diagnoses/symptoms/findings) for those procedures (What is appropriate is defined by the PLEs).
-Each indication type, e.g “brain aneurysm” has many ICD, SNOMED CT and/or local/interface codes that “is-a” brain aneurysm - represented in value sets. **For Connectathon testing purposes we will likely use subsets of the value sets. **The CDS Hook will find the 1..* (?
-Or would it stop at the 1<sup>st</sup> qualifying condition?), not find, or find other conditions/indications that would qualify.to respond.
-(Is there an order for the query?
-E.g. first look on Problem list, next look in encounter note, other notes).
+Correspondingly, there may be various codes used to convey the reason for a procedure, taking into account "is-a" relationships, synonyms, etc.  For example, an indication like “brain aneurysm” may be associated with many ICD, SNOMED CT and/or local/interface codes through an "is-a" relationship. **For Connectathon testing, these open-ended scenarios allow the CDS Client to choose any values within the sets described here.
+This allow for more realistic testing where an end-user can choose one of several values at an ordering screen, and receive meaningful feedback from the CDS Service.**

-These clinical scenarios are similar to the “single code value” scenarios – but small subsets of the CMS CPT value sets and the indication/condition value sets are/will be made available for the Connectathon track to simulate the vocabulary support needed/provided for the logic in the qCDSM and EHR.
+For these scenarios, a CDS Service should be able to recognize any of the codes specified, whether it's supplied as a `reasonCode` on the `ServiceRequest` oro discoverd via a FHIR query against existing resources (e.g., something present on the patient's active problem list).
+To support CDS Service developers, we will provide access to small subsets of 1) CMS CPT value sets, 2) indication/condition value sets.

 ### Example leading to "appropriate" rating